Mini lift (S-Lift)

 After a week you may be presentable but we find most people don’t feel ready to return to work for two weeks.

 As the S-Lift has a shorter incision, initially, there may be some gathering behind the ear with increased gathering associated with greater elevation.
 The skin can also become swollen and this is normal.
-If you are particularly concerned about the swelling and gathering we can inject it with a steroid which will flatten the skin sooner, although it always completely flattens out with time.
+If you are particularly concerned about the swelling and gathering we can inject it with a steroid which will flatten the skin sooner, although it flattens out with time.

 Skin gathering can be avoided by opting for a full face lift where incisions extend behind the ear and into the hair.